cshaw-github/cake_shop/README.md

 1. **Presentation Layer**: Contains UI components built with Jetpack Compose and ViewModels that handle the presentation logic.
 2. **Domain Layer**: Includes use cases which encapsulate the business logic of the application.
 3. **Data Layer**: Manages data from various sources (e.g., network) using the repository pattern.
 4. **Data Source Layer**: Interfaces with external data sources, such as APIs.
-This layer is responsible for data retrieval and persistence.
+This layer is responsible for data retrieval.
+Ktor is used to fetch cake data from a server.
 5. **Dependency Injection Layer**: Uses Koin for providing dependencies throughout the application.

 ## Technologies Used